gentoo-based/arch-based/README.md

 3. What is my Desktop Environment/Window Manager?
   - I use Hyprland.
 4. How did you install Arch Linux?
   - I installed arch linux manually.
-But in my opinion, you can use the archinstall script, no worries!
+But in my opinion, you can use the archinstall script if you like it..
 5. Why did you make this account?
  - I made this account to provide cool scripts I made or I found from the deepest layers of the web.
 But if I find the user I can credit the user who made the script.
 Sometimes I make my own scripts or code like the fetcher script that's way faster then most. :)